migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-05-10 Fri: This week i reviewed dev branch, was reading HotStuff whitepaper and was investigating issues with bootnode and crosslink.

+---

 2024-05-03 Fri: This week, i implemented unpredictable leader rotation by VRF function.
 Additionally, i was working with Uladzislau on bootnodes update, they consumed too much resources, we increased limits and added profiling information for future debugging.
 And i was collaborating with Adam on harmony smart contract development.

 ---